junxit/us-congress-bills-112/metadata.md

 - 2012-09-19 — Mr. Dold moved to suspend the rules and pass the bill, as amended.
 - 2012-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6125-6126)
 - 2012-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6125-6126)
+- 2012-09-20 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.